inasafe/inasafe-doc/docs/source/training/beginner/osm/103-working-with-josm.rst

   exactly like a line - the only difference is that the line begins at the same point where it ends.
-- You may notice that when you select an object, a list appears to the right of the map in a window called “Properties”.
+- You may notice that when you select an object, a list appears to the right of the map in a window called :guilabel:`Properties`.
 These are known as tags.
-Tags are information that is tied to a point, line or shape that describes what it is.
+  **Tags** are information that is tied to a point, line or shape that describes what it is.
 For now all you need to know is that this information helps describe whether our object is a forest, a river, a building, or something else.
 - Think about drawing a map by hand, and how you are also drawing points, lines, and shapes.
 What other places are best represented by points?
 Lines?
   Shapes?